mojodojodev/mojodojo.dev/general/chris_faq.md

 Having implicit moves is super confusing to many programmers, and makes the error messages way more difficult to explain back when something goes wrong.

+### Rust-like syntax for lifetimes
+Yes, this is in the roadway
+coming soon, this is actually one of the next major features that will land

 ## si32/ui32 vs i32/u32
 Less ambiguity, but this isn't a closely held belief, we can change it if there is a reason to.
 WDYT @Abdul ?

 ## Investing in Modular
 On investment, no there isn't, I'm sorry.